pbugnion/old-website/src/blog/content/typing-generators-coroutines.md

 ```

 In this example, we:

 - yield numbers
 - do not return anything
-- do not expect anything to be injected through yield (there is no
+- do not expect anything to be injected when we yield (there is no
-  variable bound to the left of yield).
+  variable bound to the left of `yield`).

 Thus, the type of our generator is `Generator<number, void,
 void>`.
 With generators, the `Next` type parameter is very often